ilacolo/Assignment1_Research_Track1/README.md

 `find_centre_token()` function
 ------------------------------
 This function allows the tobot to find the reference token where to bring the others.
 When the robot sees a token it controls that this one is the first token in `list_code` list.
-If it is, he get the distance, the rotation angle and the code variable and it updates them.
-If the reference token is found, this function returns the values which have been got before, otherwise, it return three values equal to -1.
+If it is, he gets the distance, the rotation angle and the code variable and it updates them.
+If the reference token is found, this function updates the values of distance, rotation angle and code of the reference object found, otherwise, it return three values equal to -1.

 `find_golden_token()` function
 ------------------------------